 WHEN DID YOU VOLUNTEER IN UGANDA?

-I volunteered in February and March, 2015 at The Real Uganda’s Village Teaching and Community Outreach Program.
+I volunteered in February and March, 2015 at The Real Uganda’s Community Outreach Program.
 I worked in a organization focusing on primary education, public health, and women’s empowerment.

 WHAT SPECIFICALLY DID YOU DO AS A VOLUNTEER?

 In the school, I gave the kids a rest from their usual rote learning and planned arts and crafts, and some educational games.